 My great-grandmother, Rosa Ambrosini (1877-1948), was also born near Naples, though I am not sure if she was from the same village.
 I am fairly certain I have her surname correct, but it is listed differently on various documents.
 Her birth name, Ambrosini, must have been too difficult for non-Italian census takers and clerks to get right.
 I’ve seen it spelled Ambrosino, Andersini, and even Prosini or Prosino, with the first syllable left out altogether.
 My grandfather always said she gave birth to his brother Michael, or Micky, on the immigrant ship coming over from Italy.
 I have found no evidence of that, but I also haven’t found evidence that it’s not true, so I’ll keep an open mind.

 His mother was a formidable presence in my grandfather’s life, much more so than his father.
 She seems to have ruled the family with an iron fist.
 When he was 13 and wanted to leave school, she said he could, but only if he found a job.
 On pay day, he was required to turn his wages over to her.
 She disapproved of his marriage to my grandmother.
 In fact, he said that when they told her they had gotten married, she chased them out of the house, trying to hit them with a broom!
-She was also a skilled castanet player.
+They ended up having to live in that house for the first months of their marriage.
+That must have been excruciating.
+I find it amusing to know that, despite her stern reputation, my formidable great grandmother was also a skilled castanet player.